chienhao10/LeagueUpdated/README.md

-# LeagueUpdated
+# LeagueUpdated2
-Will be updating both EzEvade and xAwareness
+Will not be updating both EzEvade and xAwareness